 The human back is composed of skin and fascia overlying the vertebral column, scapulae, muscle groups, nerves, and arterial supply.
 The primary motions of the back are flexion/extension, side bending, and rotation.

 The back serves many different functions in the human body.
-It primarily serves as the main structural support for the human torso as well as allowing flexibility for movement.
+It primarily serves as the primary structural support for the human torso as well as allowing flexibility for movement.
 Running centrally down the posterior midline is the spinal column.
 The spinal column is composed of bony vertebra which house and protect the human spinal cord.
 The column is a continuation of the seven cervical vertebrae in the neck and is composed of twelve thoracic vertebrae, located more superiorly, and five inferior lumbar vertebrae.
 The column terminates in the sacrum.
 Ribs articulate with the twelve thoracic vertebrae.
 Two bony scapulae are situated on either side of the spinal column laterally.
 They function to provide a bony attachment for several muscles, including the rotator cuff muscles of the upper extremity.
 In addition to the bones, three groups of muscles comprise the back.
 The intrinsic muscle group, also known as the deep group, the superficial muscle group, and the intermediate muscle group.
-These groups serve to allow primary movements in the back including flexion/extension, rotation, and side bending, movement of the limbs and assistance in the respiratory effort.
+These groups serve to allow primary movements in the back, including flexion/extension, rotation, and side bending, movement of the limbs, and assistance in the respiratory effort.

 The development of the structures in the back stems from early divisions of several key embryologic structures.
-In the third week of human development germ layers are formed during a process called gastrulation.
+In the third week of human development, germ layers form during a process called gastrulation.
 The three germ layers in human development are the ectoderm, the mesoderm, and the endoderm.
 The paraxial mesoderm, which forms the dermis of the skin, also develops the skeletal muscles in the body and the majority of the axial skeleton.
 The epidermis of the skin in the back derives from the ectoderm.
 The spinal cord derives from an ectodermal structure called the neural plate.
 The neural plate develops neural folds bilaterally that rise, come together and fuse to form the neural tube.
 The tube completely fuses and separate from communication with the amniotic cavity by day 27.
 Failure of this fusion can result in the condition anencephaly.

 Blood supply to the skin and muscles in the back is primarily from dorsal branches of the posterior intercostal arteries.
 These arteries arise from intercostal arteries, or in some variants from the descending aorta directly.
 The intercostal arteries run in a groove along with the intercostal vein and nerve caudal to the ribs.
 The thoracic aorta runs anteriorly to the vertebral column and slightly lateral on the left side.
 The azygous and hemiazygous veins may also be present anterior to the spinal cord.
-The spinal cord itself has several different sources of blood supply depending on location and embryological development.
-The anterior spinal artery, the posterior spinal arteries and the artery of Adamkiewicz are responsible for vascular supply to the spinal cord.
+The spinal cord itself has several different sources of blood supply, depending on location and embryological development.
+The anterior spinal artery, the posterior spinal arteries, and the artery of Adamkiewicz are responsible for vascular supply to the spinal cord.

 Nervous supply to the back primarily arises from dorsal branches of spinal nerves, also known as rami.
-The sensory innervation to the back organizes in a dermatomal pattern which corresponds to a specific spinal nerve at different spinal nerves.
+The sensory innervation to the back organizes in a dermatomal pattern, which corresponds to a specific spinal nerve at different spinal nerves.
 In addition to providing sensation the skin of the back, the dorsal rami also serve to innervate the intrinsic muscles of the back.
-This innervation is in contrast to the extrinsic muscles of the back which are innervated by ventral rami.
+This innervation is in contrast to the extrinsic muscles of the back, which are innervated by ventral rami.

 The muscles of the back subdivide into three categories.